 - Short Term Scholar (1 day to 6 Months)

 - Student Intern (3 weeks to 1 year)

 CU Denver also hosts Fulbright scholars, ECFMG Alien Physicians,

 and Postdoctoral Fellows.

-For more information about J-1 Scholars see the J-1 Overview, and for additional information also
+For more information about J-1 Scholars, see the J-1 Overview, and for additional information, also

-see our updated English Proficiency Policy.
+see our updated J-1 English Language Proficiency Policy.

 For the Departure of a J-1, please complete the J-1 Departure Form.